UNSW-CEEM/NEMSEER/README.md

 Thanks to:

 - Nicholas Gorman for reviewing `nemseer` code
+- Krisztina Katona for reviewing and improving the glossary
 - Dylan McConnell for assistance in interpreting PASA run types
 - Declan Heim for suggesting improvements to `nemseer` examples